openpracticelibrary/openpracticelibrary/src/pages/practice/mission-statements.md

   A﻿ mission practice or workshop follows a similar approach to the interviews.
 All of the main concept questions are address as a group.
 There are a couple of ways to approach this workshop.

   The first approach is good for small number of executives/leaders.
 Using a white board, stickies or online collaboration tool, address each question by giving the participants 10 - 15 minutes of individual time for each question.
 Once all of the questions have been answered, post all answers for each question in place where everyone cab view them.
-Address each question and come to a consensus statement.
-As a team, create a mission statement us
+With the team, address each question and come to a consensus statement.
+Using those statements, have the team draft one or more mission statements for everyone to review.
+Review and edit the mission statement until you get consensus.
+Once the final mission statement is agreed to, try asking these questions as a litmus test:

+  * Would you where the Mission statement on a T-shirt?

+  * Would your associates/staff where the Mission statement on a T-shirt?

+  *H﻿int: Review the video at the bottom of this practice for additional tips on mission statements.*
 mediaGallery: []
 resources:
   - link: https://www.youtube.com/watch?v=LJhG3HZ7b4o